Skip to content

 bash

-curl "http://localhost:7145/api/products?page=1" # Cache MISS, stores for page=1
+curl "http://localhost:7146/api/products?page=1" # MISS, stores page=1

-curl "http://localhost:7145/api/products?page=2" # Cache MISS, stores for page=2
+curl "http://localhost:7146/api/products?page=2" # MISS, stores page=2

-curl "http://localhost:7145/api/products?page=1" # Cache HIT
+curl "http://localhost:7146/api/products?page=1" # HIT

-What Not to Cache
+What not to cache

-Do not use ResponseCache on:
+Do not put ResponseCache on:

-• Real-time data: Stock prices, live scores, chat messages
+• Real-time data -- stock prices, live scores, chat messages

 python

-# GOOD: Public, rarely changing data
+# GOOD: public, rarely changing data

 @get("/api/categories", middleware=["ResponseCache:3600"])